openshift/machine-config-operator/docs/HACKING.md

 # Hacking on the MCO

-These instructions have been tested inside a Fedora 30 toolbox (podman) container (on a FSB30 host).
+These instructions have been tested inside a Fedora 31 toolbox (podman) container (on a Fedora Silverblue 31 host).
-It should also work to run these commands directly on a host system if you haven't yet containerized your workflow.
+It should also work to run these commands directly on a host system.
 You will need build dependencies such as a `go` compiler, and the image builds rely on `podman`.

 ## Prerequisites

 Most changes you'll want to test live against a real cluster.
 Use [the installer](https://github.com/openshift/installer/), and in particular you'll want to use the "latest CI" release of the installer.
-As of the time of this writing, that's 4.2.
+As of the time of this writing, that's 4.5.
 More information on the [release page](https://openshift-release.svc.ci.openshift.org/).

-Go v1.12 is used for development of the MCO.
+Go v1.13 is used for development of the MCO.

 These instructions will be kept up to date generally against the leading edge of the installer.
 Make sure you have set `KUBECONFIG` per the output of the installer.